ICD-10: France

 France introduced a clinical addendum to ICD-10 in 1997.
 See also website of the ATIH.

 Germany

 Germany's ICD-10 German Modification (ICD-10-GM) is based on ICD-10-AM.
-ICD-10-GM was developed between 2003 and 2004, by the German Institute for Medical Documentation and Information.
+ICD-10-GM was developed between 2003 and 2004, by the German Institute for Medical Documentation and Information (DIMDI).
+Since the dissolution of the DIMDI in 2020, the Federal Institute for Drugs and Medical Devices (BfArM) has been responsible for maintaining the ICD-10-GM.

+Greece

+Greece introduced ICD-10 on December 23, 2023.
+The Greek DRG (Gr-DRG) system is based on the Greek modification of the International Statistical Classification of Diseases and Related Health Problems, based on the 2013 German Amendment of ICD-10 (ICD-10-GM), and a systematic catalog of codes of medical procedures called Greek Medical Procedure Classification (GMPC), based on corresponding international procedural classification.

 Hungary

 Hungary introduced the use of ICD-10 from January 1, 1996, via a ministerial decree.

 Korea

 A Korean modification has existed since 2008.

 Netherlands

 The Dutch translation of ICD-10 is ICD10-nl, which was created by the WHO-FIC Network in 1994.
 There is an online dictionary.

 Russia

 The Ministry of Healthcare of the Russian Federation ordered in 1997 to transfer all health organizations to ICD-10.

 South Africa

 ICD-10 was implemented in July 2005 under the auspice of the National ICD-10 Implementation Task Team which is a joint task team between the National Department of Health and the Council for Medical Schemes.